website templates | css templates | dreamweaver templates | frontpage templates | golive templates | expression web templates

 Applications to Avoid

-Why does FrontPage put stuff in their program that won't work in Netscape and some other browsers?
+Why does FrontPage put stuff in their program that won't work in some browsers?

 FrontPage is a Microsoft product as is Internet Explorer (IE).
 As far as I know, IE supports all FrontPage applications.
 In the case of an Intranet, where all site viewers are using IE, the matter of cross-browser compatibility is not an issue.
 However, in the case of an Internet website, a variety of browsers are used and restraint should be encouraged in using the applications where there are compatibility problems.